maoronen/remote_booking_repo/readme.md

 # Scraping Booking.com
-This repository contains various files regarding web-scraping Booking.com for a one week vacation in August in exotic Seychelles.
+This repository contains various files regarding web-scraping Booking.com.

 ## Installation
 The program operates on any OS and uses python 3.8.3